-There was once an Indonesia manager who met a European business partner for the first time.
+There was once an American expatriate who led a team of 150 employees in a multinational company in Singapore.
+In meetings, the expatriate would regularly speak up and interject in conversations.
+Soon after, the expatriate realised that others remained silent.
+Perceived as self-centred, they felt uncomfortable challenging him.
+There was once an Indonesian manager who met a European business partner for the first time.
 Wanting to impress and establish a relationship, the Indonesian manager adjusted their accent and became more outspoken.
-Because it was the European’s first visit to Indonesia, they felt welcomed and at ease in communication.
+Because it was the European business partner’s first visit to Indonesia, they felt welcomed and at ease in communication.
 However, the manager’s peers saw the manager as ingratiating and inauthentic.

 The American expatriate wanted to show authenticity but was ineffective in the Singapore work culture.
-The Indonesian manager wanted to adapt to show hospitality but was misunderstood for being too eager and insincere.
+The Indonesian manager adapted to show hospitality but was perceived as being too eager and insincere.

 Before we delve deeper into the balancing act of Adaptability and Authenticity, let’s explore what it means to be adaptable and authentic.

 Authenticity has been such a big buzzword of late.
 Advocates of authenticity speak of being true to yourself.
 Being authentic also means continuously striving to align your core values and beliefs with your behaviour and lifestyle.
 By doing so, others will be able to recognise your true self and subsequently build a deeper connection and lasting trust.

 In the book The Gifts of Imperfection1, Brene Brown, says

 Authenticity is a collection of choices that we have to make every day.
 It’s about the choice to show up and be real.
 The choice, to be honest.
 The choice to let our true selves be seen.

 Honesty and being real are essential in building trust and establishing long-lasting relationships.
 However, different cultures perceive authentic behaviour differently.